-ABSTUDY Living Allowance is not payable if the combined assets of the student/apprentice and partner, if the student/apprentice is partnered, exceed the personal assets test limits.
+ABSTUDY Living Allowance is not payable if the combined assets of the customer and partner, if the customer is partnered, exceed the personal assets test limits.

-Different limits apply depending on whether the student/apprentice is single or partnered, and whether the student/apprentice is a homeowner or non-homeowner.
+Different limits apply depending on whether the customer is single or partnered, and whether the customer is a homeowner or non-homeowner.

-Refer to "A Guide to Australian Government Payments"
+Refer to "A Guide to Australian Government Payments " for limits.